echopecho/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Middleware and routers.

 - [ ] Describe Middleware?

+    Middleware are functions that are applied to endpoints that manipulate data when called.

 - [ ] Describe a Resource?

+    A resource is data in the database that we can pull information from or change.

 - [ ] What can the API return to help clients know if a request was successful?

+    The API can return status codes like 200 for a success as well as messages that contain more specific information about any problem that occured.

 - [ ] How can we partition our application into sub-applications?

+    We can use routes to section off our application into smaller applications.

 ## Project Setup